chrisrraP/configure-ad/README.md

 <img src="https://github.com/chrisrraP/configure-ad/blob/main/Confirm%20Client%20Server%20Changed.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I use the Microsoft Azure portal to change the DNS settings of the client machine to the server's private IP address.
-I ensure connectivity and then log back into the server to verify that my "client" computer is listed in the "computers" container of the Active Directory domain root.
+Use the Microsoft Azure portal to change the DNS settings of the client machine to the server's private IP address.
+Ensure connectivity and then log back into the server to verify that my "client" computer is listed in the "computers" container of the Active Directory domain root.
 </p>
 <br />